stolostron/integrity-shield/docs/README_QUICK.md

 ## Install Integrity Shield
 ​
-This section describe the steps for deploying Integrity Shield (IShield) on your cluster.
-Here, We will use [kind](https://kind.sigs.k8s.io) which is a tool for running local Kubernetes clusters using Docker container “nodes”.
+This section describes the steps for deploying Integrity Shield on your cluster.
+Here, We will use [kind](https://kind.sigs.k8s.io), which is a tool for running local Kubernetes clusters using Docker container “nodes”.

 ### Retrive the source from `integrity-shield` Git repository.

-git clone this repository and moved to `integrity-shield` directory
+Git clone this repository and moved to `integrity-shield` directory

 ```
 $ git clone https://github.com/open-cluster-management/integrity-shield.git